-You can choose whether or not any corrupted disk headers are to be reinstalled at the precommit stage.
+You can choose whether or not to reinstall any corrupted disk headers at the precommit stage.
 If any of the disks' private region headers are invalid, restoration may not be possible without reinstalling the headers for the affected disks.

 See the vxconfigrestore(1M) manual page.